fukamachi/shelly/README.markdown

 If not, you need at least one Common Lisp implementation and [Quicklisp](http://www.quicklisp.org/beta/).

-### Installing from Quicklisp

-The stable version is included in Quicklisp dist.
+### Installing the stable version

+    $ curl -L http://shlyfile.org/shly | /bin/sh

+or

     (ql:quickload :shelly)
     (shelly:install)

+### Installing the latest version

+Most easy way to install the latest version is, installing the stable version first and upgrading it.

+    $ shly install --version latest

 or

-    $ curl -L http://shlyfile.org/shly | /bin/sh
+    $ (ql:quickload :shelly)
+    $ (shelly:install :version :latest)

-### Installing from source
+You can also install from the source code.

 ```
 $ git clone https://github.com/fukamachi/shelly.git
 $ cd shelly
 $ SHELLY_PATH=. bin/shly install
 ```

+As "shelly" directory will be copied to ~/.shelly, you don't need the cloned repository after installation.

 ### Installing to other than ~/.shelly